appacademy/jump-start/jumpstart-files/part1/terminal_exercises.md

 # Terminal Exercises

 0. Practice using `cd`, `pwd`, and `ls` to explore your computer's directory structure.
-Enter `cd ..` until you go all the way down to the root `/`.
+Enter `cd ..` until you go all the way down to the root directory, `/`.
 Look at the various directories that make up a Linux and OSX computer system.
 Don't worry, you're not going to break anything.

 0. Navigate to the directory of your desktop.
 This is usually `~/Desktop`.
 Use the `mkdir` command to make a new folder on your desktop.
 See it appear!?
 (Feel free to delete it afterwards).